tannerkrewson/rocketcrab/README.md

 ### Play now at [rocketcrab.com](https://rocketcrab.com/)

-rocketcrab is a launcher and matchmaking service for mobile web party games.
+rocketcrab is a lobby service and launcher for mobile web party games.

 ## Development